 Applications for the FY23 cohort are now closed.
 Learn more about eligibility requirements or receive notification of future application cycles.

 - Engages participants in a six-month program with two distinct levels of engagement: cohort and personal mentoring.

 - Establishes learning pathways that have both theoretical and praxis components.

 - Provides broad, hands-on experience to work collaboratively with common NIH processes, such as planning workshops and other projects to advance diversity, equity, inclusion, and accessibility (DEIA).

 - Enables participants to contribute to ongoing COSWD and NIH-wide DEIA initiatives.

 - Addresses three strategic COSWD approaches: build the evidence, disseminate the evidence, act on the evidence.

 The 21st Century Scholars Program Advisory Committee includes representatives from the NIH Office of Equity, Diversity, and Inclusion; Office of Human Resources; Diversity Catalysts; former 21st Century Scholars Program mentors; and employee resource groups.
 The Advisory Committee meets regularly to review and discuss program components, eligibility and selection requirements, and evaluation measures.

 Components of the Program

 Questions?
-Please contact the 21CSP Program Staff at COSWDevents@nih.gov.
+Please contact program staff at COSWDevents@nih.gov.